Boeing CH-47 Chinook: Initial development

 During 1957, Vertol commenced work upon a new tandem-rotor helicopter, designated as the Vertol Model 107 or V-107.
 During June 1958, the U.S. Army awarded a contract to Vertol for the acquisition of a small number of the rotorcraft, giving it the YHC-1A designation.
 As ordered, the YHC-1A possessed the capacity to carry a maximum of 20 troops.
 Three underwent testing by the Army for deriving engineering and operational data.
 However, the YHC-1A was considered by many figures within the Army users to be too heavy for the assault role, while too light for the more general transport role.
 Accordingly, a decision was made to procure a heavier transport helicopter, and at the same time, upgrade the UH-1 "Huey" to serve as the needed tactical troop transport.
 The YHC-1A would be improved and adopted by the Marines as the CH-46 Sea Knight in 1962.
 As a result, the Army issued a new order to Vertol for an enlarged derivative of the V-107, known by internal company designation as the Model 114, which it gave the designation of HC-1B.
-On 21 September 1961, the preproduction Boeing Vertol YCH-1B made its initial hovering flight.
+On 21 September 1961, the preproduction Boeing Vertol YHC-1B made its initial hovering flight.
 During 1962, the HC-1B was redesignated the CH-47A under the 1962 United States Tri-Service aircraft designation system; it was also named "Chinook" after the Chinook people of the Pacific Northwest.

-The CH-47 is powered by two turboshaft engines, mounted on each side of the helicopter's rear pylon and connected to the rotors by drive shafts.
+The CH-47 is powered by two turboshaft engines, mounted on each side of the helicopter's rear pylon and connected to three-blade rotors by drive shafts.
 Initial models were fitted with Lycoming T55 engines rated at 2200 hp each.
 The counter-rotating rotors eliminate the need for an antitorque vertical rotor, allowing all power to be used for lift and thrust.
 The ability to adjust lift in either rotor makes it less sensitive to changes in the center of gravity, important for the cargo lifting and dropping.
 While hovering over a specific location, a twin-rotor helicopter has increased stability over a single rotor when weight is added or removed, for example, when troops drop from or begin climbing up ropes to the aircraft, or when other cargo is dropped.
 If one engine fails, the other can drive both rotors.
 The "sizing" of the Chinook was directly related to the growth of the Huey and the Army's tacticians' insistence that initial air assaults be built around the squad.
 The Army pushed for both the Huey and the Chinook, and this focus was responsible for the acceleration of its air mobility effort.